Schadrack10/Go_tuts/README.md

     score := 1.5 >> go reads and understands that this a float

-# fmt > module used for formatting and printing strings
+# fmt > module used for formatting and printing data

 1.Println() : logs data and prints a new line eg. fmt.Println()